bencherdev/bencher/services/console/src/content/learn/infoq.md

 #[global_allocator]
 static ALLOC: dhat::Alloc = dhat::Alloc;

-// Run our `main` function using the `tokio` async runtime.
-// On success, simply return a unit tuple.
-// If there is an error, return a catch-all `anyhow::Error`.
 #[tokio::main]
 async fn main() -> Result<(), anyhow::Error> {
     // Instantiate an instance of the heap instrumenting profiler